 Graduate students differ from undergraduates in that they usually have had time to discover whether opera is a career goal for them, and will have begun to acquire the vocal technique to help them attain it.
 Unlike undergraduates, however, they only have two years in which to pursue their goal (although many stay longer in a different program), and so need to hit the ground running.
 Graduate students who do not wish to pursue opera, however, are not compelled to do so; there are no opera requirements for Voice majors at the graduate level.

 Although there is a very small and highly selective Graduate Performance Diploma [GPD] in Opera, the majority of graduate students are pursuing opera as an elective within one of the programs in Voice; the notes which follow are addressed to these students who are not GPD Opera majors.
-From the point of view of the Opera Department, it makes no difference whatsoever whether the student is doing the MM, DMA, or GPD in Voice.
+From the point of view of the Peabody Opera Theatre Program, it makes no difference whatsoever whether the student is doing the MM, DMA, or GPD in Voice.
 Although the Voice GPD is indeed a performance-intensive program, it does not confer special privileges in casting.
 It may, however, be attractive to those who do not need the academic qualification, who want to take fewer academic classes (which are, in fact, strictly limited in this program), who wish to give two recitals instead of one, or for whom the difference in price is important.
 GPD students who are cast in major leading roles may also petition the Voice faculty to count an opera performance as one of their required recitals.

 Graduate students also differ from one another in the amount of operatic experience they have had as undergraduates.
 Their ability to “hit the ground running” as far as opera is concerned depends upon the extent of this experience.
 New students will interview with the department chair and take diagnostic auditions in their first week as a means of assessing their experience.
 Assignment to opera classes and to many of the season’s roles are made as a result of these auditions.
 Students who have not had equivalent classes elsewhere will be assigned to one of the basic classes: Movement for the Stage or Acting for Opera.
 Students with a stronger background may elect one of the more advanced classes.
 In any case, the purpose of the basic classes for graduates is to bring them up to speed by their second year in the program.